Skip to content

 Short answers, pulled from the story.

-Why did Henry VIII change his title from Lord of Ireland to King of Ireland in 1542?
+Why did Henry VIII change the Lordship of Ireland into a kingdom in 1542?